Caleb-Abakah/RL-/README.md

   stochastic, demonstrating that the method naturally handles randomness by learning from the transitions it actually experiences.
 - **Unvisited states:** cells the agent rarely visits (e.g. pockets sealed off by holes) keep near-zero Q-values, so their extracted action is essentially arbitrary.
-This is expected — the agent only learns good actions where it has gathered experience.
+This is expected, the agent only learns good actions where it has gathered experience.

 ---

-## 6. Bonus — Stochastic ("Slippery") Transitions
+## 6. Stochastic ("Slippery") Transitions

 The bonus implements **Option A: stochastic transitions** (`SlipperyFrozenLakeEnv`).
 When the agent chooses an action, it moves in the intended direction with probability `p_intended`